wso2/docs-is/en/docs/guides/identity-federation/apple.md

     ![Service Providers screen]({{base_path}}/assets/img/guides/sps-screen.jpeg)

-3. Expand **Inbound Authentication Configuration** section and configure based on the authentication protocol that is required for the client application.
+3. Expand the **Inbound Authentication Configuration** section and configure it based on the authentication protocol that is required for the client application.

     !!! tip
         If your client application uses OpenID Connect, click **OAuth/OpenID Connect Configuration > Configure**.

-        1. Enter the `callback URL` or your Apple application.
+        1. Enter the `callback URL` of your Apple application.

         2. Click **Register**.
 You will be redirected to the Service Providers screen, which displays the `client key` and `client secret`.